How to choose between a Rolling Shutter & Global Shutter camera mode

-The CIS2051 sCMOS sensor in both Neo and Zyla cameras was designed with a 5T (5 transistor) pixel architecture to offer choice of both Rolling and Global Shutter modes (also called Rolling and Global Exposure modes).
+Andor's Neo and Zyla cameras, utilizing the CIS 2051 sensor, and our newest large area Balor sCMOS camera (with its sensor being unique to Andor) were designed with a 5T (5 transistor) pixel architecture to offer choice of both Rolling and Global Shutter modes (also called Rolling and Global Exposure modes).
 This provides superior application and synchronization flexibility and the ability, through global shutter, to closely emulate the familiar 'Snapshot' exposure mechanism of interline CCDs.

-Rolling and Global Shutter modes describe two distinct sequences through which the image may be read off a sCMOS sensor.
-In rolling shutter, different lines of the array are exposed at different times as the read out 'wave' sweeps through the sensor, whereas in global shutter mode each pixel in the sensor begins and ends the exposure simultaneously, analogous to the exposure mechanism of an interline CCD.
+Rolling and Global Shutter modes describe two distinct sequences through which the image may be read off an sCMOS sensor.
+In rolling shutter mode, different lines of the array are exposed at different times as the read out 'wave' sweeps through the sensor, whereas in global shutter mode each pixel in the sensor begins and ends the exposure simultaneously, analogous to the exposure mechanism of an interline CCD.
 However, absolute lowest noise and fastest non-synchronized frame rates are achieved from rolling shutter mode.

+In the following, Rolling Shutter mode will be explained based on the Neo and Zyla sCMOS cameras.
 Rolling Shutter mode essentially means that adjacent rows of the array are exposed at slightly different times as the readout 'waves' sweep through each half of the sensor.
 That is to say, each row will start and end its exposure slightly offset in time from its neighbor.
-At the maximum readout rate of 560 MHz, this offset between adjacent row exposures is 10 μs.
+At the maximum readout rate of 560 MHz (Zyla 5.5 and Neo 5.5), this offset between adjacent row exposures is 10 μs.
 The rolling shutter readout mechanism is illustrated in Figure 1.
 From a point of view of readout, the sensor is split in half horizontally, and each column is read in parallel from the center outwards simultaneously, row after row.
 At the start of an exposure, the wave sweeps through each half of the sensor, switching each row in turn from a 'keep clean state', in which all charge is drained from the pixels in the anti-bloom structure, to an 'exposing state' in which light induced charge is collected in each pixel.
 At the end of the exposure, the readout wave again sweeps through the sensor, transferring the charge from each row into the readout node of each pixel.
 The important point is that each row will have been subject to exactly the same exposure time, but the row at the top or bottom of each sensor half would have started and ended its exposure 10 ms (1000 rows x 10 μs/row) after the rows at the center of the sensor.

 Rolling Shutter can be operated in a continuous 'overlap' mode when capturing a kinetic series of images, whereby after each row has been read out, it immediately enters its next exposure.
 This ensures a 100% duty cycle, meaning that no time is wasted between exposures and, perhaps more importantly, no photons are wasted.
-At the maximum frame rate for a given readout speed (e.g. 100 fps at 560 MHz) the sensor is continuously reading out in overlap mode, i.e. as soon as the readout fronts reach the top and bottom of the sensor, they immediately return to the center to readout the next exposure.
+At the maximum frame rate for a given readout speed (e.g. 100 fps at 560 MHz for Zyla 5.5 and Neo 5.5) the sensor is continuously reading out in overlap mode, i.e. as soon as the readout fronts reach the top and bottom of the sensor, they immediately return to the centre to readout the next exposure.

 A further downside is that different regions of the exposed image will not be precisely correlated in time to other regions, which can be essential for some usages.
 A final, and very important, factor is that synchronizing (e.g. light source activation or peripheral device movement) to rolling shutter readouts can be complex and also can result in slower cycle times and frame rates, relative to those achievable in global shutter.